-A master's or certificate student who is making satisfactory progress meets University, School and departmental standards relative to scholarship and performance in pursuit of the master's degree and/or certificate and must meet the following criteria:
+A graduate certificate student who is making satisfactory progress meets University, School and departmental standards relative to scholarship and performance in pursuit of the graduate certificate and must meet the following criteria:

 - Maintain a 3.00 cumulative GPA